InfuseAI/ArtiVC/docs/content/en/backends/local.md

 weight: 1
 ---

-The local filesystem repository uses a folder of local fileysystem as the repository.
+Use the local filesystem as the repository backend.
 The folder can reside in a local disk or a mounted NFS.

 ## Usage
 Init a workspace